 On November 8, 1994, George W. Bush was elected the 46th Governor of Texas.
 In 1998, he became the first governor in Texas history to be elected to consecutive four-year terms.

 After the Presidency, George and Laura Bush founded the George W. Bush Presidential Center in Dallas, Texas.
 The Center is home to the Bush Presidential Museum and Library, which houses George W. Bush’s presidential papers.
 The Center is also home to the George W. Bush Institute, a public policy organization that focuses on economic growth, education reform, global health, and human freedom.
 The Institute supports the rights of women with its Women’s Initiative and honors those who have served in the United States armed forces through its Military Service Initiative.

-President Bush is the author of a bestselling memoir, Decision Points.
-He and Laura have twin daughters, Barbara and Jenna, and a son-in-law, Henry Hager.
-The Bush family also includes a dog, Miss Beazley, and a cat, Bob.
+President Bush is the author of two bestselling books, Decision Points and 41.
+He and Laura are the parents of twin daughters, Barbara and Jenna, son-in-law, Henry Hager, and proud grandparents of granddaughters Margaret Laura “Mila” and Poppy Louise Hager.
+The Bush family also includes two cats, Bob and Bernadette.